 - Sale of Drugs – Again, the penalties vary with the particular drug involved.

-- Importation of Drugs – This charge often relies heavily on the search and seizure of drugs.
-A major issue in the defense of these charges is the legality of the search, which will determine if the search results can be used in court.
+- Importation of Drugs – As with many drug charges, the evidence in drug importation cases often includes drugs that have been seized by the police .
+A major issue in the defense of these charges is the legality of the search and seizure, and this will determine if the evidence can be used in court.

 The Law Office of David A. Black – Experience Counts

-As a former prosecutor who now devotes his practice almost exclusively to criminal defense cases, David Black has the experience you want if you have been charged with a drug offense.
+As a former prosecutor who now devotes his practice almost exclusively to criminal defense, David Black has the experience you want if you have been charged with a drug offense.
 Day in and day out, he represents clients charged with drug-related crimes.
 He is familiar with the prosecutorial staff in Phoenix, and regularly appears before the judges there.
-We have recently obtained dismissals for clients charged with possession of narcotic drugs for sale; conspiracy to possess narcotic drugs for sale; and possession of drug paraphernalia, among others.
+Our office has recently obtained dismissals for clients charged with possession of narcotic drugs for sale; conspiracy to possess narcotic drugs for sale; and possession of drug paraphernalia, among others.

 For a free, confidential consultation, call (480) 280-8028 today.